Chart Color Schemes

 Age

-Eastlakes's median age exceeds the national pattern
+Eastlakes's population is slightly older than the national pattern